calendar with a blue background

 Micro Marketing Plans for Social Impact Organizations

 It’s that time again – time to think about writing your strategic marketing plans.
 You might be thinking, “Wait, it’s the middle of the year.
 Why are we talking about strategic planning now?”
-Well, I want to share an idea with you that we use often here at KidGlov.
+That’s why I want to share an idea with you that we use often here at KidGlov.

 KidGlov is a boutique advertising agency that specializes in social impact marketing for changemakers – or, as we like to say, “We’re the people who are helping the people changing the world.”
 I work with a lot of public and behavioral health organizations.
 In addition to continuous efforts to position and share their mission-based messaging, we often focus on a specific initiative, program, or special event.
 One of my favorite techniques for this kind of project is the Micro Marketing Plan